 A: We allow only single-person floats.
 There are 4 float tanks in Greenlake, and 3 pods in Bellevue, so if you want to float with a group, give us a call and we'll take care of you.
 206-673-5132.

 Q: Can I float if I'm on my period?

-A: Sure, just bring the proper accoutrement as if you were swimming.
+A: Sure, just bring the proper accoutrements as if you were swimming at a public pool.

 Q: What if I'm pregnant?